glasgowcompbio/ms2ldaviz/ms2ldaviz/templates/markdowns/confidence.md

 - **Level 3B – substructure/structural feature with possible isomers**.

-    Several isomers are possible – this is often a match based on elemental formula (EF) for one specific mass fragments or neutral loss.
+    Several isomers are possible – this is often a match based on elemental formula (EF) for one specific mass fragment or neutral loss.

 - **Level 3C – classification based on Mass2Motif possible**.